Atoz-script/pro-tasker-backend/README.md

 # 🛠️ Artis watson
+(help by Yusuf,Reagan,David,Rico,Manasa,Menro)
 Welcome Pro-Tasker Backend

 This is the **backend API** for **Pro-Tasker**, a full-stack project management app built using the **MERN stack**.
 It handles user authentication, project creation, task management, and secure access control.

 ---